bryanisation/snakemania/README.md

-## Just my two cents hypothetic implementation of the ancient legendary snakemaniac game while learning to code.
+## Just my two cents hypothetic implementation of the ancient legendary snakemanic game while learning to code.
 ----------
 #### Screenshot
 ![./Screenshot from 2022-01-02 16-12-27.png]()